BoringBoredom/PC-Optimization-Hub/README.md

   - ## GPU
     - [Cancerogeno's guide](https://docs.google.com/document/d/14ma-_Os3rNzio85yBemD-YSpF_1z75mZJz1UdzmW8GE/edit)
 # Windows
   - I highly recommend setting up a multi-boot environment to separate the gaming and the "can-be-bloated" operating system.
-Keeping your programs and files on a different partition is also convenient due to both operating systems having shared access to everything and the ease of reinstalling either of them.
+Keeping your programs and files on a different partition (separate from operating system partitions) is also convenient due to all operating systems having shared access to everything and the ease of reinstalling either of them without having to back up your data.
   - As usual, disable everything you don't explicitely need.
   - The Task Manager is a very inaccurate representation of system load since it only displays Core usage on a very superficial level.
 It doesn't account for things like [context switching](https://en.wikipedia.org/wiki/Context_switch) which can be very expensive.
 I recommend using [Process Explorer](https://docs.microsoft.com/en-us/sysinternals/downloads/process-explorer) with [modified settings](https://github.com/BoringBoredom/PC-Optimization-Hub/blob/main/content/process_explorer_settings.reg) instead.
   - [NVIDIA Profile Inspector](https://github.com/Orbmu2k/nvidiaProfileInspector) exposes a lot of settings that are hidden from the control panel.